 What training and experience have you had?

 I have worked developmentally with people for over twenty five years, initially in organisational settings both individually and in groups and since 1999 in the therapeutic and clinical context.
-My background until the early 90's was working in large organisations in a senior role.
-I graduated from a two year Diploma in Humanistic Integrative Counselling course in 2000 at Wealden College in Crowborough.
-I have also completed four year's clinical training in Transactional Analysis psychotherapy and practice under supervision.
-My additional professional training includes forensic counselling and supervision.
+My background until the early 90's was working in large organisations in senior managerial roles, and over time my interest in how people functioned both within an organisational contect and in their lives outside of the workplace, grew.
+I decided to take this interest further and graduated from a two year Diploma in Humanistic Integrative Counselling course in 2000 at Wealden College in Crowborough.
+I also completed clinical training in Transactional Analysis psychotherapy.
+My additional professional training includes forensic counselling, trauma, online working and supervision.